kevo619/tenantamanager/README.md

 # tenantamanager
-A web application for managing tenants &amp; breaking down expenses for landlords
+A web application for managing tenants &amp; breaking down expenses for landlords.
+Based on Laravel 8 and Livewire with Jetstream.